atmajs/atma-io/readme.md

 ### **Virtual** Files

-Define with RegExp a File Handler to completely override  the read/write/exists/remove behaviour.
+Define with RegExp a File Handler to completely override  the read/write/exists/remove behavior.

 ```ts
 import { File } from 'atma-io'